 This can help take the pressure off someone with Asperger’s to discuss business with an unfamiliar person.

 This is how I approached networking.
-I went to the head of the marketing department at my company and showed them a copy Gina’s 150+ Services you can offer as a VA.
+I went to the head of the marketing department at my company and showed them a copy of Gina’s 275+ Services you can offer as a VA.
 I asked them if they would consider hiring me for one of these positions.
 The marketing department head and I have known each other since I started at the company over two and a half years ago, so I was comfortable with approaching her.

 After the marketing director discussed my ideas with the Vice President of the company, they agreed to put me in charge of restarting the company newsletter.
 They had discontinued the newsletter due to a lack of time.

-So now, in addition to my job running work in the mornings, I have flexible hours to work on the newsletter either at the company or at home.
+So now, in addition to my work in the mornings, I have flexible hours to work on the newsletter either at the company or at home.
 I received a lot of positive feedback from co-workers on the relaunch of the newsletter.

 In a typical work setting, the person with Asperger’s faces a range of specific issues.
-For example, sensory related things that most people take for granted, such as fluorescent lights or someone wearing perfume, can be excruciating for someone with Asperger’s.
+For example, sensory-related things that most people take for granted, such as fluorescent lights or someone wearing perfume, can be excruciating for someone with Asperger’s.
 Also, their social awkwardness often makes others uncomfortable.

 The typical person with Asperger’s is a no-nonsense, get-down-to-business worker as results are more important than trying to be everybody’s friend.

-Freelance writing and virtual assistant work are often done from home, and the results of the end product are more important than trying to respond positively to office gossip.
+Freelance writing and Virtual Assistant work are often done from home, and the results of the end product are more important than trying to respond positively to office gossip.
 Plus, the job involves working alone instead of in a team environment where those with Asperger’s often struggle.

-4. Freelance writing or VA work is great for someone with an eye for detail.
+4. Freelance writing or VA work is great for someone with an eye for detail

 One of the strengths of someone with Asperger’s is their eye for detail.
-According to Autism/Asperger’s advocate Dr. Temple Grandin, some of the best jobs for those with Asperger’s, are journalism, commercial art, and accounting.
+According to Autism/Asperger’s advocate Dr. Temple Grandin, some of the best jobs for those with Asperger’s are journalism, commercial art and accounting.
 That’s because people with Asperger’s have a high degree of accuracy with facts, figures, and designs.

 You need these strengths to be a good freelance writer.
-Even better, someone with Aspergers could thrive in different virtual assistant jobs.
+Even better, someone with Aspergers could thrive in different Virtual Assistant jobs.
 From freelance bookkeeping, website design or providing tech service during webinars, the possibilities are endless.